 The information Journo Resources is able to see from these partners is primarily limited to your name, email address, amount of donation, whether it is a one-off or recurring donation, and any message of support you leave us.
 We do not use any of this data in any way other than to send you a thank you for your contribution.
 We will not send you any further personal mailings without your express permission, or pass your data on to any third parties or sign you up to any of our other services.

 You may be able to see specific subscriber only communications (eg posts) through the Ko-fi platform, and are free to opt out of this at any time.
 You are also free to stop your donation at any point – we will not contact you again.
+We may contact you to ask for additional information, such as your address, if you have asked to receive a specific reward, but this will only be used for that purpose.

 Open Source Data